shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   It hit the ground or another creature and you are not holding it.
 -   It got hit by another creature and you are not holding it.
 -   You are asleep, unconscious, or dead.
--   You used your action to dismiss it.
+-   You used your free action to dismiss it.

 ### Weapon Conjuration